the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 **Reason #1**: Security

-Concerning our discussion about security above, grouping your QA code into your Prod endpoints removes the ability to cleanly toggle QA code off in Prod.
+Concerning our discussion about security above, grouping your QA code into your Prod endpoints removes the ability to cleanly toggle QA code as needed in higher-tier environments.
 It's much more straightforward to disallow an endpoint name rather than a payload flag or HTTP header, and keeps intent intact.

 Also, it increases the risk that new or unfamiliar devs accidentally switch QA on, and when your user starts seeing HTTP error payloads in the UI, we all lose.